 Traditionally the term mining in cryptocurrency refers to the process of contributing compute resources to the network and earning a reward.
-On the Blockstack network, however, instead of just mining through computation, developers mine by building apps, and the Blockstack community funds them simply for being pioneers in the emerging Blockchain software market.
+In the Blockstack Ecosystem, instead of just mining through computation, developers mine by building apps, and the Blockstack community funds them simply for being pioneers in the emerging Blockchain software market.

 How apps are reviewed and ranked